Confident England look to dash South Africa's hopes | Sports-Games

 The Proteas can't afford to slip even a bit and need a resounding win to keep their hopes alive.

-But with the form on their side, an ominous-looking England will start as firm favorites against the Proteas.
+But with form on their side, an ominous-looking England will definitely start as firm favourites against the Proteas.

-After three consecutive wins over Bangladesh, Sri Lanka, and West Indies, South Africa suffered their first defeat against Australia in their last match, putting questions on their campaign.
+South Africa's opened their campaign with a defeat against Australia but then got their campaign back on track with three consecutive wins over Bangladesh, Sri Lanka and West Indies.

+However, South Africa's batting wasn't up to the mark against Australia, whose bowling attack was better than the other three opponents against whom they won.

-England would look to capitalize on it and finish off their group campaign with a perfect record.
+England would look to capitalise on it and finish off their group campaign with a perfect record.
 They have more or less ticked all boxes in their campaign so far.

-England looked like one of the best teams in the tournament other than Pakistan.
+England looked one of the best teams in the tournament other than Pakistan.

 And come Saturday, the opener would be high on confidence to do an encore.